 Can a Podcast Be Live?

 A podcast can be live if the presenter chooses to make the show live, however, most podcasters prefer to pre-record and edit their audio files for optimal quality.
-Going live may be of interest to the audience or, a podcaster may wish to take the risk and record the show and as is due to time constraints.
+Going live may be of interest to the audience or, a podcaster may wish to take the risk and record the show as is due to time constraints.
 It is important to always alert your audience if you wish to go live, as streaming would be the only option that listeners could use to hear the live show.

 How Long Should a Podcast Be?

 Not all podcasts are considered long, and in fact, many podcasters prefer to keep their podcast in the 30-minute to 1-hour running time range.
-But sometimes, such as a history podcast, for example, podcasters want to cover a lot of essential information about a topic if education and enrichment are the focus.
+But sometimes, such as in a history podcast, for example, podcasters want to cover a lot of essential information about a topic if education and enrichment are the focus.
 These podcasts can run for hours.

 Can a Podcast Be Short?